Mechanic · Crash Stake originals 11 min read

 What is Stake Crash in one sentence?

-Stake Crash is the reference build of the canonical reciprocal-distribution multiplier curve at Stake, a 2017-launched Curaçao-licensed crypto-casino (industry pioneer), with verified 99 percent RTP, theoretically uncapped maximum multiplier, HMAC-SHA256 fairness via published reference documentation, and no welcome bonus or token utility (deliberate brand stance offset by deepest VIP ladder).
+Stake Crash is the reference build of the canonical reciprocal-distribution multiplier curve at Stake, a 2017-launched Curaçao-licensed crypto-casino (category-defining brand), with verified 99 percent RTP, theoretically uncapped maximum multiplier, HMAC-SHA256 fairness via published reference documentation, and no welcome bonus or token utility (deliberate brand stance offset by deepest VIP ladder).

 How does Stake Crash fairness work?